 - HRA 612: Water-Bodies: Confluences, Deltas, Gulfs

-The director of the M.A. program will serve as the general academic advisor for all enrolled students.
+The director of the MA program will serve as the general academic advisor for all enrolled students.
 Each student will formally identify their intended thesis project supervisor by no later than April 1 of their first year, and their thesis committee by no later than December 1 of their second year.

-For additional information about program requirements, please contact the M.A. in Human Rights & the Arts program at [email protected].
+For additional information about program requirements, please contact the MA in Human Rights & the Arts program at [email protected].